lml/lev/README.md

 Additionally, see below for a discussion on how to transfer errors from ActiveRecord models.

+Any `StandardError` raised within a routine will be caught and transformed into a fatal error with `:kind` set to `:exception`.
+The caller of this routine can choose to reraise this exception by calling `reraise_exception!` on the returned errors object:

+    result = MyRoutine.call(42)
+    result.errors.reraise_exception! # does nothing if there were no exception errors

+Relatedly, a convenience method is provided if the caller wants to raise an exception if there were any errors returned (whether or not they themselves were caused by an exception)

+    result = MyRoutine.call(42)
+    result.errors.raise_exception_if_any!(MyFavoriteError)

+By default `raise_exception_if_any!` will raise a `StandardError` with a message containing the concatenated messages of the errors.
+You can pass a different exception class to this method to use something other than `StandardError`.

 A routine will automatically get both class- and instance-level `call` methods that take the same arguments as the `exec` method.
 The class-level call method simply instantiates a new instance of the routine and calls